agentic-hub/tools/DEPLOYMENT.md

 # Deployment Guide for Agentic Tools Hub

-This document explains how to use the GitHub Actions workflows to test, version, and deploy the Agentic Tools Hub package.
+This document explains how to use the GitHub Actions workflows to version and deploy the Agentic Tools Hub package.

 ## GitHub Actions Workflows

 The repository includes the following GitHub Actions workflows:

-1. **Test Workflow** - Runs tests and linting on push to main and pull requests
+1. **Lint Workflow** - Runs linting on push to main and pull requests
 2. **Deploy Workflow** - Builds and publishes the package to PyPI when a new release is created
 3. **Version Bump Workflow** - Automatically bumps the version number based on semantic versioning